iotexproject/iotex-core/ioctl/README.md

 # Build
 `./buildcli.sh`

+If you want to build ioctl on Windows, you need to install mingw.
+Package manager [Chocolatey](https://chocolatey.org/) provides an easy way to intall latest mingw.
+`C:\Windows\system32> choco install mingw`

 After this command, target bin files will be placed in ./release/ folder, upload them to specific release so install-cli.sh can download them.